atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

 * Non product-related page visits
 * Users that are no longer employed by a client company

-Not filtering out the right data will affect your analysis negatively.
+Not filtering out the right data will negatively affect your analysis.
 If presented to others and they have a conflicting analysis it will cause everyone to lose trust in the data.

 Another more subtle problem with metrics are their abbreviations.
 If Monthly Active Users is abbreviated as MAU in the database, it may be misinterpreted in someone else's analysis.
 Do not assume everyone understands the abbreviation for the metrics you are reporting.